OHM-Protocol/ohm-documentation/whitepaper/ohm-technical-whitepaper.md

   - Recognition of sustained, high-quality contribution.

 - **Upgradability with constraints**:
-  The protocol must evolve, but core guarantees (e.g. non-transferability of GGCs, transparency of treasury) should be hard to weaken.
+  The protocol must evolve, but core guarantees (e.g., non-transferability of GGCs, transparency of treasury) should be hard to weaken.

 ### 7.2 Governance Mechanisms (Draft)

 Potential structure:

 - **Governance token(s)**:
-  - Could be partially derived from GGCs (e.g. some function of lifetime/active contribution).
+  - Could be partially derived from GGCs (e.g., some function of lifetime/active contribution).
   - Could also include stake components to ensure skin-in-the-game.

 - **Proposal types**:
-  - Parameter changes (e.g. UBI rate, fee rates).
+  - Parameter changes (e.g., UBI rate, fee rates).
   - Treasury allocations (project funding, grants).
   - Contract upgrades (via upgrade proxies or new deployments).

 - **Voting**:
-  - Off-chain signalling (e.g. Snapshot-style) for low-risk decisions.
+  - Off-chain signalling (e.g., Snapshot-style) for low-risk decisions.
   - On-chain execution for treasury and contract changes.

 - **Safeguards**: